tkuenneth/compose_adaptive_scaffold/README.md

 **Please note**

 Version `0.2.0` removes `LocalWindowSizeClass` in favor of the new `LocalFoldDef` `CompositionLocal`.
-Instead of writing, for example, `if (LocalWindowSizeClass.current.widthSizeClass == WindowWidthSizeClass.COMPACT) {` you would now be using `if (LocalFoldDef.current.windowSizeClass.windowWidthSizeClass == WindowWidthSizeClass.COMPACT) {`.
+Instead of writing, for example, `if (LocalWindowSizeClass.current.widthSizeClass == WindowWidthSizeClass.COMPACT) {` you should now be using `if (LocalFoldDef.current.windowSizeClass.windowWidthSizeClass == WindowWidthSizeClass.COMPACT) {`.

 ### Setup